 - Establishing risk-based evaluations of bridges that are vulnerable to failure.

 The framework for the LTBP Program is to collect data to improve the understanding of bridge performance and provide quality data on bridge condition that supports the decisionmaking process of bridge maintenance, preservation, and rehabilitation.

 The objective of the data collection portion of the LTBP Program is first and foremost to collect research quality data to support data-driven decisions.
 Collecting research quality data requires data be collected in an accurate, repeatable, and reliable manner, allowing comparison of data sets gathered from the same bridge over time, and revealing the changes in performance attributed to aging of a bridge.
 Concurrently, the data collected must allow for comparison of a population of bridges with similar attributes to understand performance trends for that population and to compare populations with dissimilar attributes and environmental exposures.

-Figure 2.
+Figure 1.
 Photo.
-Long-Term Bridge Performance (LTBP) Program Protocols, Version 1, published January 2016.
+LTBP Program Protocols, Version 1, published January 2016.